 I opted for a more traditional presentation when I served these to my family, as I am the only one in the house who has warmed up to the idea of eating a burger in a lettuce wrap.
 I’m working on them, I am. 😉

-If you give these burgers a try, let us know what you think!
-Leave a comment- it’s super helpful to us and other readers.
-And don’t forget to take a picture and tag it #upbeetkitchen on Instagram so we can see.
-Enjoy, friends!Print
+If you give these burgers a try, let me know what you think!
+Leave a comment and rating below- it’s super helpful to me and other readers.
+And don’t forget to take a picture and tag it #upbeetkitchen on Instagram so I can see and re-share it in my stories.
+Enjoy!!!Print

 Quick and easy Buffalo Cauliflower Chickpea Burgers inspired by the quintessential vegan favourite, Buffalo cauliflower wings.
 Take them over the top by topping them with a cool cashew dill ranch.